 What Do Kale Seeds Look Like?

-The pods enclosing the seed resemble tiny green beans or bananas, which gradually turn dry and brown on maturity, releasing the seeds.
+The pods enclosing the seed resemble tiny green beans or bananas, gradually turning dry and brown on maturity, releasing the seeds.

 If you cannot distinguish the seeds, try taking help from the table.